dp-beck/ToolShare/README.md

 how long someone has had your tool.

 You can access the app at https://toolshare.azurewebsites.net.
+*Currently not playing nicely with Safari, but should be fine on Chrome or Firefox.*
+*I have not tested it on other browsers.*

 ## Instructions: running the app locally